Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

  - **Rúna's voice drops to a mutter.**
  - **Rúna:** "Sakka þik." *(Thank you.)*
  - **Rúna turns and leaves the seller's stand.**

-## Notes
-[^1]: Veldismagn requires to be drawn with blood, which is why it unnerved Rúna.